gitcnd/git-meta/README.md

-        -newgit         # creates a working 3-folder shared dev environment for production web (or other) server site -master_location# Where to store the master filess (defaults to ~/gitblobs/) -group          # which groupname do all developers belong to -debug          # print everything going on
+        -newgit         # creates a working 3-folder shared dev environment for production web (or other) server site -master_location# Where to store the master filess (defaults to ~/gitblobs/) -group          # which groupname do all developers belong to -autopush       # adds a post-commit hook that automatically does a "git push" every time you commit. (only works for the -setup command)
+        -debug          # print everything going on

 ## .git-meta file format